Sue: Bloody hell, he’s still Tom Baker.

 Me: It’s a Doctor Who swearword.
 Farscape has ‘Frell’, Battlestar Galactica has ‘Frak’, and Doctor Who has ‘Rabbits’.

 The Doctor’s regeneration isn’t going very well.

-The Doctor: The regeneration is failing.
+The Doctor’s regeneration is failing.

-Sue: What does that mean?
+Sue: So what does that mean?

 Nyssa tells Tegan not to worry – the TARDIS is on a preprogrammed flight.

 Sue: I used to have a muff like Nyssa’s.